RustyDawwwgg/Starbase/Buffalo/Command Center/README.md

 - Remove the 4 lower wall panels closest to the MFC
 > Note: Leave the corner pieces in place and make sure they are still bolted to something after removing the wall panels so they don't float away while you're working.

-- Stack 3 Control Table Plates (24x72 cm) together at the lowest point you can wth them all the way inside the wall on each side of the MFC
+- Stack 3 Control Table Plates (24x72 cm) together at the lowest point you can (on the right-hand side) and make sure they are pushed inside the wall as far as they can go on each side of the MFC to end up with a flush surface on your wall
 >Note: you will need to add bolts after placing each panel inside the wall to ensure everything passes durability standards.
 Here's an image with the left side partially assembled for reference

 <p align="center"><img src="https://github.com/RustyDawwwgg/Starbase/blob/main/Buffalo/Command%20Center/Images/20210831_024.png" width=80%></p>